 - How will compliance support core business goals while maintaining oversight, acceptable risk management, and third-party supervision?

 Answers to these questions can help an organization understand the current state of the key components for a compliance framework.

 A call to action on CMS

 The CFPB has left little doubt that the indirect auto lending industry will be a priority moving forward.
 CFPB supervision works to ensure that banks and nonbanks play by the same rules, which in theory provides consumers with the benefits of federal consumer financial laws on a consistent basis.
 To meet the CFPB’s expectation, consumer auto finance institutions must work diligently to establish or enhance their organizations’ CMS, including monitoring the actions of their dealer networks.

 For more details, read the full report, "Indirect automotive finance: Current outlook, considerations, and potential risks."
-To see how Deloitte Advisory can help, learn more about our Deloitte Advisory Services.
+To see how Deloitte Risk and Finacial Advisory can help, learn more about our Deloitte risk and financial Advisory Services.